 My readers’ pain about our current state of affairs results from being more educated than most about the issues, political climate, new president, recent history, and the corruption, shenanigans, lies, and bs that surround us.
 Perhaps ignorance is bliss.
 And, as we have seen in a previous post, less education, even accounting for all other factors, was the biggest predictor of Trump support.
 It also evokes sadness to think of all the people who will suffer and die if some of the promises of the Republicans come true—the loss of health care for millions, increased economic inequality, deportations, expediting environmental degradation and climate change, increased likelihood of war, etc.

 Plato told us more than 2,000 years ago that you can’t have a good life without a good government, and you can’t have a good government without morally and intellectually virtuous leaders.
 He told us that democracy is one of the worst kinds of government—it’s the blind leading the blind—and that it inevitably leads to tyranny where power joins with vice.
-Trump in charge of nuclear codes; Perry in charge of nuclear energy; Tillerson and Exxon in charge of diplomacy; Sessions in charge of the law; Devos in charge of education, Price in charge of health and human services—it would be hard for a dystopian novel to invent all this.
+Trump in charge of the nuclear arsenal; Perry running the department of energy; Tillerson and Exxon managing diplomacy; Sessions the chief law enforcement officer; Devos in charge of the education department, Price the secretary of health and human services—it would be hard for a dystopian novel to invent all this.
+Executive officers of departments they either know nothing about, open dispise, or both.
 Its 2017, but we live in 1984.
 The ministry of truth tells lie; the ministry of peace fights war; ignorance is strength and no lie is too bold.

 If only the masses truly understood what they did.
 They thought their TV was broke so they decided to try something new.
 Call knowledgeable people?
 No!
 Instead they banged on their TV with a hammer.
 Might work.
 Probably will make things worse.